greengorych/greengorych.io/docs/reference/conventions.md

 ### Fully qualified setting name

 `section.setting` is a fully qualified setting name used to reference a configuration option located in a specific section of a configuration file.
-In documentation or articles, may encounter examples like `{==boot.systemd==}` or `{==boot.systemd = true==}`, which use the fully qualified setting name to unambiguously indicate where the setting resides
+In documentation or articles, may encounter examples like `boot.systemd` or `boot.systemd = true`, which use the fully qualified setting name to unambiguously indicate where the setting resides

 In this example, both the section and the setting are highlighted: